Coyoacán: The Conquest and Colonial Era

+19th and 20th Centuries

 From the rest of the 19th century to the middle of the 20th, Coyoacán remained separate from Mexico City proper, keeping its rural reputation and gaining one for cantinas and pulque bars.
 During the Mexican Revolution, Victoriano Huerta was sometimes found in cantinas here, proclaiming that the "only foreigners welcome [in Mexico] were Martell and Hennessy."

 The historic center and other villages were linked to each other and Mexico City proper by rail lines and trolleys.
 The rail line linked Mexico City and the historic center from the 1860s to the early 1900s.
 Many of the old villages were linked by a trolley on Santa Catarina Road, now Francisco Sosa.
 This trolley was initially pulled by mules but later it became electrified.
 In the 1920s, areas of the borough became a magnet for artists and intellectuals after being promoted by Francisco Sosa Escalante.
 Over time, it attracted names such as Salvador Novo, Octavio Paz, Mario Moreno (aka Cantínflas), and Dolores del Río, exiles such as Leon Trotsky and Romania's King Carl, as well as its two most famous residents, Diego Rivera and Frida Kahlo.
 Trotsky lived close by Rivera and Kahlo and was murdered by one of Stalin's agents.
 Rivera and Kahlo's presence gave the area a bohemian reputation.
 In 1923, the Escuela de Pintura al Aire Libre (Open Air School of Painting) was established at the former San Pedro Martír Hacienda, establishing the area as an artists’ enclave.
 From the 1920s to the 1940s, the area was a mix of rural farms and upper-class families who were building mansions and country homes.
 In the 1930s, Attending mass on Sundays was a must although attendance was segregated by social class and age.
 It was commons for the youth to go to the Cine Centenario movie theatre (now a Sanborns) after Mass.
 Some youths, called Vanguardias preferred to meet on Thursdays and Sundays in private home to watch alternative films such as documentaries and animated features.
 Other forms of entertainment included picking fruit from trees or horse racing on Xicotencatl Street.
 The main street market, or tianguis, for the area was called Luis Mondragón, which set up each Friday where the Coyoacán gymnasium is now, selling foodstuff, domestic animals, and other necessities.
 There were also about 25 pulque bars or pulquerías.